 “National Socialist ideology was a mirror image of traditional Jewish ideology… [Both shared] a strong emphasis on racial purity and on the primacy of group ethnic interests rather than individual interests… [and] were greatly concerned with eugenics” (Separation and Its Discontents: p194).

-Thus, Macdonald seems to be blaming Judaism for National Socialism, arguing that Judaism provided, if not the conscious model for Nazism, then at least its ultimate catalyst.
+On this view, Judaism provided, if not the conscious model for Nazism, then at least its ultimate catalyst.
 Nazism was, on this view, ultimately a defensive, or at least reactive, strategy.

 In other words, Macdonald suggests cult-like movements in Europe are mostly either manifestations of Judaism as a group evolutionary strategy, or reactions against Judaism as a group evolutionary strategy.